Greenwayodendron suaveolens

-Greenwayodendron suaveolens is a species of plant in the genus Greenwayodendron, and a member of the Annonaceae family.
+Greenwayodendron suaveolens is a species of tree in the genus Greenwayodendron, and a member of the Annonaceae family.

 Distribution

-It is widely distributed across West and Central Africa, from Ivory Coast to Angola.
+It is widely distributed across West and Central Africa, from Nigeria to the Democratic Republic of the Congo and Uganda.

-Three subspecies are known.
-The nominate subspecies is widespread, whereas subsp. gabonicum (Pellegr. ex Le Thomas) Verdc. and subsp. usambaricum Verdc. are both more restricted in range.
-It is possible that future research may elevate the subspecies to species level.
+The former variety gabonica and subspecies usambaricum are now recognized as distinct species, Greenwayodendron gabonicum and Greenwayodendron usambaricum.

 Recreational and medicinal use

 The Aka people of Central Africa smoke the leaves, locally called "motunga," recreationally, and also prepare it into a tea.
 This may have an antihelmintic effect.